FunnyGuilds/FunnyGuilds/README.md

 ===========

 #### About
-FunnyGuilds is a fully customisable RPG plugin that allows you to create guilds.
+FunnyGuilds is a fully customizable RPG plugin that allows you to create guilds.
 <br>
 Project website: <a href="https://funnyguilds.net/">FunnyGuilds</a>
 <br>